LindadeHaan/Frontend-Data/README.md

 And I learned a lot from the workshop Laurens gave about `d3Time`.
 And there was a quick workshop about `slack` and `github` by Titus.

+#### Day 6 | November 19, 2018

+Guest speaker: Justus

+I tried to make pie chart with D3 once again, but I could not make it work.
+So I changed my idea to a bar chart, because I understand this better.
+I tried to make a stacked bar chart but I still do not understand it.

+#### Day 7 | November 20, 2018

+I still tried to make a stacked bar chart and I made a good start and finally understood how I can properly use `d3.nest` and the data I get from `d3.nest`.

+The stacked bar chart did not work very well, so I'm going to try and make a grouped bar chart and maybe an anmination to a stacked bar chart.

 # Sketches